bastienpo/document-retrieval/README.md

-# Document retrival chabot using Mistral 7B
+# Document retrieval chabot using Mistral 7B

 The following project serves as a proof of concept for a retrieval-augmented chatbot.
 This PoC primarily utilizes *langchain* for pipelining and incorporates open-source models from Hugging Face.